yichao-yuan-99/Everest/README.md

 # Program Structure

-TheName uses C++/CUDA for data loading, preprocessing, shared library management and performing execution.
+Everest uses C++/CUDA for data loading, preprocessing, shared library management and performing execution.
 These components are exposed to Python via pybind11.
 The overall system uses Python to manage the query processing flow, generate optimized libraries based on queries, and perform other miscellaneous jobs.